DOieGYuan/DPRS_with_HMs/README.md

-# Revealing taxon-specific heavy metal resistance mechanisms in denitrifying phosphorus removal sludge using genome-centric metaproteomics [ASAP in *Microbiome*]
+# Revealing taxon-specific heavy metal resistance mechanisms in denitrifying phosphorus removal sludge using genome-centric metaproteomics [*Microbiome*](https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-021-01016-x)
 Follow this step-by-step guidance to reproduce the bioinformatics results in our paper.
 The background, significance, and main contents (findings from wet experiments) in this study is extensively disscussed in the paper.